wunzeco/microdc-init/README.md

 2. Ensure ssh directory contains microdc-ci.pem file with 0700 permission.
     - This file should contain a valid ssh private key that can be used to clone infra code git repos.
+    - ...and used for ansible login.

+2. Create microdc-vault.pass file and store ansible-vault password in it `echo 'YourVaultPass' > microdc-vault.pass`

 3. Build docker image